 Lastly, let’s examine the syphilis rate.
 Compared to the other three diseases we’ve looked at so far, syphilis is the least common.
 However, it can have very serious effects if not detected and treated early.

 In the United States, there is an enormous variance in the prevalence of STDs by location.
-For some diseases, an STD can be 100 times more likely in one state than another.
+For some diseases, an STD can be more 10 times more likely in one state than another.
 Overall, places like Alaska, Mississippi, and Louisiana have the highest STD rates, while West Virginia, Vermont and New Hampshire have the lowest.
 Given that sexually transmitted diseases are by definition locally transmitted, perhaps it shouldn’t be too surprising that their prevalence is closely associated with geography.